0xlebogang/docware/README.md

 	 bun run dev
 	 ```

-	 This will use Turbo to run all tasks required for the development servers of all services and the servers themselves.
+	 This will use Turborepo to run all tasks and development servers.
 Refer to the [contributing guidline](./CONTRIBUTING.md) to read about this in detail.

 7. Access the applications: